While an air compressor is useful in many scenarios from blowing up balloons to adding air to tires, their constant noise can become pretty annoying.

-Unfortunately, more often than not, air compressors operate at an extremely high noise level, and this can be irritating, or even unhealthy, especially if you regularly use your air compressor.
+Unfortunately most air compressors operate at an extremely high noise level, and this can be irritating, or even unhealthy, especially if you regularly use your air compressor.

 How Loud Are Air Compressors?